 U.S. tax law provides that congregations and other organizations employing ministers and other religious professionals may consider certain items as usual business expenses.
 Such expenses are not included in the compensation paid to individuals; they are part of the necessary expenses of the organization and are not reported for income tax purposes.

 - Items of enduring value purchased with non-taxed professional expense funds are the property of the congregation.
-Such items may subsequently be purchased at their depreciated value by the employee.
+Such items may subsequently be purchased at their fair market value by the employee.
+Alternatively, the fair market value can be imputed on the employee's final paycheck so that the employee pays appropriate taxes on the items' value.

 - The items below are allowable as professional expenses.
 However, basics that a staff member needs in order to perform their job should be funded through an appropriate budget line.
 (For instance, an employee should not need to pay for their office supplies or furniture through their professional expenses.)